Ricco-Matheo/euromillions-simulator-project/README.md

-# 🎰 EuroMillions Simulation
+# EuroMillions Simulation

 This project simulates EuroMillions draws to analyze potential long-term winnings.
 It allows you to:
-✔️ Generate draws based on real probabilities.
+-Generate draws based on real probabilities.
-✔️ Compare a player's grid with each draw and calculate winnings.
+-Compare a player's grid with each draw and calculate winnings.
-✔️ Simulate several years of play (e.g., 50 years, or 5200 draws).
+-Simulate several years of play (e.g., 50 years, or 5200 draws).
-✔️ Analyze net profits using Matplotlib graphs.
+-Analyze net profits using Matplotlib graphs.

-## 📌 Features
+## Features

 - Random generation of EuroMillions draws.
 - Checking winnings based on the official prize table.
 - Simulation of thousands of games.
 - Display of net profits in a graphical format.

-## 📊 Objective
+## Objective

 Evaluate whether playing regularly is profitable in the long run.

-## 💻 Usage
+## Usage

 ```python
 player_grid = {3, 15, 22, 37, 48}  # 5 numbers